 As one of the more established active adult communities in Warminster, Centennial Station is also the most affordable.
 Completed in 2000, it has 410 resale condos offered in different floor plans.
 These cozy units are sized from 456 to 1,412 square feet.
-An association fee provides for landscaping and snow removal.
+An HOA fee provides for landscaping and snow removal.

-Membership at the vibrant Ben Wilson Activity Center is open to active adults 55+ who enjoy day trips, card games, movies, bingo, line dancing, Zumba, and other fun stuff.
+Membership at the vibrant Ben Wilson Activity Center is open to active adults 55+ who enjoy day trips, card games, movies, bingo, line dancing, Zumba, and other fun activities.
 It’s a 10-minute drive from Centennial Station.

 Rose Pointe is a brand-new community that will begin development in 2021.
 This intimate community will consist of just 24 attached homes with a choice of floor plans offering two to three bedrooms, two-and-a-half bathrooms, and attached two-car garages.
 Other noteworthy features include open-concept living areas, gourmet kitchens, lofts, vaulted ceilings, and covered terraces.